-Yet, creation is always viewed as existing for God’s good pleasure.
+Nonetheless, creation is always portrayed in scripture as existing for God’s good pleasure.
 Creation brings glory to God.
-Therefore, we have a responsibility to treat creation in a way that brings God glory.
+We have a responsibility to treat creation in a way that brings God glory.

 The Hope of This Earth

 Many Christians misinterpret Genesis 1:28 to mean that we can do whatever we want to the world.
-This verse has been used to legitimize nearly every type of ecological catastrophe that humans can create.
-Some Christians rationalize, “If the earth is going to be destroyed anyway, why bother saving it?”
+This verse has been used to legitimize nearly every type of ecological catastrophe that humans have created.
+Some Christians rationalize, “If the earth is going to be destroyed anyway, why bother stewarding it?”

 This attitude, however, doesn’t reflect a Christian worldview.
 In fact, it comes from a certain type of Platonic philosophy that teaches that the physical world isn’t really important.
-The only things that are truly important are spiritual or non-physical.
+The only things that are truly important are spiritual or non-physical in this way of thinking.
 This is a sub-Christian concept, but sadly it has influenced Christian thinking for centuries.

 Simply put, God has a wonderful future for his physical creation.